devfile/library/.github/PULL_REQUEST_TEMPLATE.md

   <!-- _Review scan results from the PR.
 Fix all MEDIUM and higher findings and/or annotate a finding per gosec instructions: https://github.com/securego/gosec#annotating-code to address why a finding is not a security issue_-->

-### How to test changes / Special notes to the reviewer:
+# Tests Performed
+_Explain what tests you personally ran to ensure the changes are functioning as expected._

+# How To Test
+_Instructions for the reviewer on how to test your changes._

+# Notes To Reviewer
+_Any notes you would like to include for the reviewer._